 Of course, in an industry worth over $5 trillion that now impacts almost every part of our lives, this list is never going to be exhaustive and we'll see further sector specific trends, from batteries to networks to renewable tech.
 What's your view on the legal issues impacting tech in 2020 and what are your priorities?
 Do you agree with our list or are there other trends that should be on tech businesses' radar for 2020?
 Get in touch with the Fieldfisher technology team to discuss or for more information on any of these topics.

-Insight provided by John Brunning, John Cassells, Brian Chadwick and David Lorimer
+Insight provided by John Brunning, and John Cassells

 Sign up to our email digest